-Winter is officially upon us!
-As the new Superintendent of Schools, I have started to think about the inevitable moment when I have to make the decision to have the first snow day.
+Living in Vermont, we know winter will inevitably show up at our front door!
+As the superintendent of Colchester schools, I am often thinking about the moment when I have to make the decision to have the first snow day.
 If you are a student you are probably thinking, "Wow!
 I want to call a snow day!"
 For the adults reading this: you know, and hopefully understand, the seriousness and difficulty that comes with making this decision.